ea3hmj/HMJTS/ephemerides/readme.md

 # EPHEMERIDES
 An important part of the system is to obtain the most accurate positioning data possible.

-As a philosophy the data will be served by a TCP server on port 8888.
+As a principle, the data will be accessible through a TCP server on port 8888.

-For this we have 3 different servers depending on the need.
+For this purpose, we have three separate servers to meet different requirements.

 ## Astroserver

-A server based on JPL SPICE that serves us data from any object in the kernel space available.
+A JPL SPICE based server that provides data from any object in the kernel space available.

 ## JPLastroserver

-It is a reduced version that connects to Horizonts to obtain the data that it will later serve, there is a file "sondas.txt" where the data of the probes/astros that we want to request are introduced.
+A server that sources its data from the NASA JPL Horizons on-line solar system data and ephemeris computation service.
+Horizons provides access to key solar system data and highly accurate ephemerides for solar system objects including selected spacecraft.
+The file "sondas.txt" contains the list of objects whose ephemeris will be retrieved from the Horizons system.
 ## Astronomyserver
-An autonomous version based on the [Astronomy Engine library of Don Cross](https://github.com/cosinekitty/astronomy) that provides data of the planets of the solar system.
+An autonomous version based of Don Cross' [Astronomy Engine library](https://github.com/cosinekitty/astronomy) that provides Solar System planets data.

 ## Documentation